Nine Mile Creek Corridor - Moving Bloomington Forward

 Once we alter we can’t go back

-by GT, 5 months ago
+by GT, almost 2 years ago

 40+ year resident of Bloomington.
 Have seen a lot of change - some good, some not so much.